Topas-Nordic/TopasExtractor/README.md

 ```

 # Disclamer
 The Topas Extractor has been tested with many different .OUT files.
-But, this is not a garantie that
+But, this is not a guarantee that
 the Topas Extractor always will be able to find every refined parameter without issues.
 If you stumble upon a problem,
 please leave an "Issue" ticket or contact me.